 Identify ways to motivate people to change.

-Understand the pivotal role that detailed record keeping plays in successful care.
+Understand the pivotal role detailed record keeping plays in successful care.

 Demonstrate how to give effective feedback.